sennentech/dcb-event-sourced/readme.md

 Implementation of the Dynamic Consistency Boundary pattern for nodejs/typescript [described by Sara Pellegrini](https://sara.event-thinking.io/2023/04/kill-aggregate-chapter-1-I-am-here-to-kill-the-aggregate.html)

-This repository contains the key core concepts (event-store and event-handling) as well as specific implementations of each of these against different backend persistence layers (currently only Postgres).
+This repository contains the key concepts (event-store and event-handling) as well as specific implementations of each of these against different backend persistence layers (currently only Postgres).
 There is also an example CLI application, following Sara's Course/Students example implemented using this pattern.

 ## Prerequisites